Witiko/doctoral-thesis/main.md

-When we used the unsupervised *MIRMU-IBC* and *MIRMU-RRF* to ensemble all non-baseline primary systems, we received the best (*MIRMU-RRF*) and the second best (*MIRMU-IBC*) accuracies in the competition, which indicates that both techniques can benefit from a large number of systems.
-Ensembling only five selected systems out of all our ten systems increased the accuracy of three out of our four techniques, which indicates that all our techniques can benefit from a small number of diverse systems.
+When we used the unsupervised *MIRMU-IBC* and *MIRMU-RRF* to ensemble all non-baseline primary systems, we received the best (*MIRMU-RRF*) and the second-best (*MIRMU-IBC*) accuracies in the competition.
+This indicates that both techniques can benefit from a large number of systems.
+Ensembling only five selected systems out of all ten systems increased the accuracy of three out of our four techniques, which indicates that all our techniques can benefit from a small number of diverse systems.